 Are you trying to get your finances sorted for the future?
-There are plenty of apps out there to help, with some offering the feature of investing.
-Take a look to see which is the best between Plum Vs Moneybox.
+Well, there are plenty of apps out there to help, with some offering the feature of investing.
+Let’s take a look to see which is the best between Plum and Moneybox.

 Plum vs Moneybox face-off

-Plum and Moneybox are available to download for both Apple and Android devices.
-The app’s goals are very similar – to encourage you to save.
-But unlike some of their rival apps, these two are a little different as they focus more on making your money work by investing.
+Plum and Moneybox are available to download for both Apple and Android devices and their main goals are very similar: to encourage you to save and make your money work harder.
+This is either through cash savings or by investing.

 Up until quite recently, investing used to be something that was only for the wealthy (or knowledgable), but both Plum and Moneybox help to break down these barriers.